jdthamores/BioEssence/README.md

-# Bio-essence: A Physio-Olfactory Wearable Display
+# BioEssence: A Physio-Olfactory Wearable Display
-Bio-Essence is an open sourced olfactory wearable display that monitors cardio-respiratory information.
+BioEssence is an open sourced olfactory wearable display that monitors cardio-respiratory information.
 It can be used during sleep or daytime.
 We provide the details of the Printed Circuit Board and electronic components, 3D printed case as well as the Android App.
 We hope this platform will allow the exploration of real-life studies and experimental clinical research.
 Our aim is to distribute to any researchers and hospitals interested and further explore the area of olfactory interfaces.
 If you are interested in using Bio-Essence don't forget to cite our work and send e-mail to amores@mit.edu.